 However, there is an exception to this rule if you did not know that you were harmed.
-In this case, you are usually allowed extra time to file in court.
+In this case, you may be allowed extra time to file in court.
 This extra time is calculated by deciding on which date the statute of limitations period should start.
-You may have three possibilities.
-If you think that this might apply to your case, consult with an attorney to decide on the right date.
+There are three possibilities.
+If you think that this might apply to your case, consult with an attorney.

 |Statute of Limitations Start Date: Which one applies to my case?|